Kimchi—a spicy, fermented cabbage dish—has been a staple in

 you’re not feeling super adventurous, simply eat this dish right away (without

 fermenting it).
-The raw product is simply a spicy cole slaw and is a great side
+The raw product is simply a spicy coleslaw and is a great side

 dish.
 If you're not as adventurous, using regular green cabbage instead of Napa cabbage makes this dish way easier to enjoy.